paulcpederson/blog/source/work/sound-finder/index.md

 ## Conclusion

 As it's a side project, I'm always sort of working on it and changing things, and there is still a lot to do (I'm looking at you *browser testing*).
-In developer parlance I suppose you'd refer to that as Yak shaving, but I have had quite a lot of fun and it's always nice jto have an excuse to play around with technology you've never used before and grow as a developer.
+In developer parlance I suppose you'd refer to that as Yak shaving, but I have had quite a lot of fun and it's always nice to have an excuse to play around with technology you've never used before and grow as a developer.

 As always, hit me up on Twitter with your thoughts, corrections, and salutations @paulcpederson.